 Located three miles north of Wilmington, DE at the intersection of Delaware Routes 100 and 92.
 The entrance is on Adams Dam Road.
 14 miles of trails for fitness, wildlife observation, and photography; the Creek Run Trail is open for bicycle use.
 The open fields are excellent for picnics, kite flying, and disc golf; and in the winter, for sledding and cross-country skiing.
 Trout fishing is available.

-There are 14 covered bridges in Chester County covered bridges and three in Northern New Castle County, DE.
-Smiths Bridge, on the way from Hamanassett to Winterthur, is a treasure not to be missed.
-The bridge, completely restored and reopened in December, 2002, crosses the Brandywine just below Granogue, the home of Irenee du Pont (the largest private estate in Delaware).
+There are 14 covered bridges in Chester County, PA and three in Northern New Castle County, DE.
+Smiths Bridge, on the way from Hamanassett Bed & Breakfast to Winterthur, is a treasure not to be missed.
+The bridge, completely restored and reopened in December 2002, crosses the Brandywine just below Granogue, the home of Irene du Pont (the largest private estate in Delaware).
 Your host can give you more information on locations of the bridges.

 Marsh Creek State Park

 The park is located in North Eastern Chester County, PA near Eagle off of Route 100.

 The White Clay Creek Preserve is located in Landenberg, PA and Newark, DE and is part of a larger tract of land sold to William Penn in 1683 by Lenni Lenape Chief Kekelappen.
 Visitors to the preserve are welcome to use the hiking, biking and horseback-riding trails.
 Trout fishing is also available.

 Only 10 minutes from Hamanassett Bed & Breakfast, you’ll find equestrian, hiking and bicycling trails.
 Within the park is the Colonial Pennsylvania Plantation that depicts a Delaware County Quaker farm prior to the American Revolution.